 Get started now.

-Migrating can solve your problem and go smoothly – as long as you take the necessary steps to avoid data loss and downtime.
+Migrating can be a daunting task; one you don’t always want to take.
+And when you do, you want to make sure to tread lightly to make sure you avoid any data loss and long downtimes.
 Like any project, understanding what to do before jumping in is key.
 Here’s what you need to know:

-An important note before we jump in: If you’re migrating your sites to GoDaddy Managed WordPress hosting, you can migrate your current WordPress sites in a single click!
+An important note before we jump in: If you’re migrating your sites to GoDaddy Managed WordPress hosting, you can migrate your current WordPress sites in a few steps!

 How to know when it’s time to switch WordPress hosts

 The first step when switching WordPress hosts is to recognize the signs that it’s the right time to switch.
-Since moving providers can be daunting, it’s important to be sure you’re making the right decision for your business, or for your clients.
+Moving hosts can be a tough task, so it is important to be sure you’re making the right decision for your business, or for your clients.

-These are the main reasons you might want to look into switching to a new WordPress host:
+These are the main reasons you might want to investigate switching to a new WordPress host:

 1. Your site is often down when you aren’t expecting.

 Unexpected downtime is bad for business, and frequent drops in traffic can also affect your search rankings.
-If your site is going down multiple times each month, it’s a clear indication you need to switch to a new host.
+If your site is down multiple times each month, and the host is to blame, it’s a clear indication you need to switch to a new host.

 2. Your current host is too slow.

 Having a fast and responsive site is an important factor when optimizing your site for higher search rankings and providing a better user experience.
-If your site continues to load slowly after disabling unnecessary WordPress plugins, a new host might be the right solution.
+If your site continues to load slowly even after disabling unnecessary WordPress plugins and performing optimizations, a new host with better infrastructure might be the right solution.

 3. Your current host’s customer support is poor.

 When your site is down, the last thing you want is to hear that customer support can’t help you.
-If your host’s support team is slow to respond, difficult to reach, or they simply don’t know how to help, it’s time to move on.
+If your host’s support team is slow to respond, difficult to reach, or they simply don’t know how to help, it’s time to look for a new one.

 4. Your current host is missing key features.

-Say you’re looking to add e-commerce functionality to your WordPress site, but your host doesn’t support WooCommerce.
-Rather than trying to set up and manage the software yourself, it’s easier to find a host that manages that functionality for you.
+Say you’re looking to add ecommerce functionality to your WordPress site, but your host doesn’t support WooCommerce.
+Rather than trying to set up and manage the software yourself, it’s easier to find a host that either manages the functionality for you, or at least supports it.

 5. Your current host doesn’t back up your site automatically.

-Having a frequent backup of your site is critical—without one, recovering your site can be slow and painful, if not impossible.
-If your current host doesn’t provide frequent backups of your site for you, it might be time to say goodbye.
+Having frequent backups of your site is critical—without one, recovering your site can be slow and painful, if not impossible.
+If your current host doesn’t provide frequent backups of your site for you, it’s prudent to look for a new one.

 6. You have to install WordPress updates yourself.